telerik/xaml-docs/controls/radganttview/features/columns/types.md

 ## Frozen columns

-__RadGanttView__ provides a way to exclude one or more columns from the horizontal scrolling by setting their __IsFrozenColumn__ property.
-The frozen columns stay static on top of the horizontal scrolling.
+__RadGanttView__ provides a way to exclude one or more columns so that the columns remain static and horizontal scrolling is not required.
+To do so, you have to set their __IsFrozenColumn__ property.

-Let's, for example, set the first "Title" column to be frozen as shown in __Example 4__.
+Let us, for example, set the first "Title" column to be frozen, as shown in __Example 4__.

 #### __[XAML] Example 4: Setting IsFrozenColumn property__